-Big Mountain Air knows there are many options for filtering and purifying your air, so we want to make sure you know what kind of IAQ cleaner is best for you.
+Big Mountain Heating & Air Conditioning knows there are many options for filtering and purifying your air, so we want to make sure you know what kind of IAQ cleaner is best for you.

 Most effective air cleaners are measured using the Minimum Efficiency Reporting Value (MERV).
 Ranging from 1 to 20, the MERV scale indicates which systems are capable of cleaning different sized particles out of the air.
 If the MERV rating is not readily available then you can look it up or ask the manufacturer to be sure that your system is filtering at the level you need it to.

 There are several factors that affect what kind of air cleaner will work best in your home.
 First you must decide if you need a central (in-duct) system or a portable system for a specific room.

 - Portable – Use a portable air cleaner in cases when in-duct purification is too costly or not possible, or when you only need a specific high-traffic room filtered.
 It’s best to look at the room size rating of the unit you’re thinking of buying to ensure it can recycle all the air in the room at a good speed.